 As explained above, there is still a real need for persistent storage in the cloud.
 Amazon clearly demonstrates this through new feature development and enhancement efforts.
 Persistent storage is still used to migrate legacy applications, so as to take advantage of cloud features quickly and efficiently; replicate applications that work successfully in traditional data centers without having to recreate them from scratch to fit the cloud; maintain a common denominator among cloud vendors for seamless migration between clouds; and create a foundation to which complementary features can be added.

-N2W’s primary product, Cloud Protection Manager (CPM), is a pioneering enterprise-class data protection solution for the AWS cloud.
+N2WS Backup & Recovery (CPM) is a pioneering enterprise-class data protection solution for the AWS cloud.
 CPM supports backup and recovery for AWS EC2 instances, EBS volumes and RDS databases.
 Additionally, it supports the consistent backup of applications including the features listed below:

 - Flexible backup policies and schedules